Getting Started#

 cryosparc-tools is intended to be used in a dedicated Python environment outside of the CryoSPARC installation.
 A virtual environment is recommended to avoid conflicts with global Python installations.

-Virtual environment tools such as venv, Conda, Mamba, Pipenv and Poetry all work with cryosparc-tools.
+Virtual environment tools such as venv, Conda, Mamba, Poetry and uv all work with cryosparc-tools.

 Ensure that the virtual environment is based on a supported version of Python (see Pre-requisites above).